JamesBrownR/S-R-Auto-Repair/_posts/2026-02-03-how-much-does-transmission-repair-cost.md

 ---
 layout: blog
-title: "How Much Does Transmission Repair Cost?
-(Honest Breakdown)"
+title: "How Much Does Transmission Repair Cost?"
 date: 2026-02-03
 description: "Transmission repair costs vary widely depending on what's actually wrong.
 Here's an honest breakdown of what to expect and how to avoid getting overcharged."
 ---